 In 8 ball pool, there’s the usage of 15 numbered ball billiard balls, counting from 1-15, the cue ball would then make 16 additional balls on the pool table.
-At the starting of an 8 ball pool game, all balls would be placed into a triangle rack specially made for 8 ball pool racking at the foot spot on the table.
+At the start of an 8 ball pool game, all balls would be placed into a triangle rack specially made for 8 ball pool racking at the foot spot on the table.
 All 15 balls will be placed into that racking, the 8 ball will be in the middle of the racked balls positioning it in the middle of the third-row counting from top or bottom.

-If a player pockets there cue ball that player then loses if both balls collide the process will be repeated until a victor, is found.
+If a player pockets their cue ball that player then loses if both balls collide the process will be repeated until a victor, is found.
 The winner of the break would then break the game if at the break the 8 ball is been pocketed, that person will be the victor of the game.
 At the break, if any other number ball is been pocketed the breaker gets the next play to choose whether to sink a solid or a stripe if the breaker misses the opposing player gets the next play.

-If the breaker breaks and multiple solid or stripes is sunk, the breaker then owns that ball for the rest of the game, if not whichever player pockets a ball first will own the following balls on the table.
+If the breaker breaks and multiple solid or stripes are sunk, the breaker then owns that ball for the rest of the game, if not whichever player pockets a ball first will own the following balls on the table.
 In 8 ball pool, it does not matter which ball you pocket as long as you are sticking to your set of balls, solid or stripe.
-The 8 ball is the last to be pocketed, the player that pockets all their balls first gets to sink the 8 ball in the selective pocket they have chosen if the white cue ball follows the 8 ball after pockets and sinks too its a lost for scratching the 8 ball.
+The 8 ball is the last to be pocketed, the player that pockets all their balls first gets to sink the 8 ball in the selective pocket they have chosen if the white cue ball follows the 8 ball after pockets and sinks too its a loss for scratching the 8 ball.

 In 9 ball pool, there will be only 9 numbered balls on the table with the additional white cue ball making it a total of 10 overall balls on the table.
 With 9 ball pool the balls will be racked at the same foot string part of the pool table but will be racked in a diamonded shaped, the 9 ball game has a specific diamond rack to rack the game, however, the normal triangle rack can be used as well.